Concessionary fares on the British railway network: 16-17 Saver

 The 16-17 Saver was introduced in 2019 in order to allow people aged 16 and 17 to access child fares, which are normally only available to children under 16.
-The railcard costs £30.00 for a year (or until the holder's 18th birthday, whichever is sooner), and offers up to 50% off rail fares, the same as child rate tickets.
+The railcard costs £35.00 for a year (or until the holder's 18th birthday, whichever is sooner), and offers up to 50% off rail fares, the same as child rate tickets.
+However, the 16-17 saver cannot be used on journeys involving ScotRail and Caledonian Sleeper as Scotland has its own equivalent, the Young Scots Card.
 Unlike the 16-25 Railcard, the 16-17 Saver can be used to purchase season tickets but cannot be used to purchase first class tickets, and has no minimum fare.
 Only people aged 16 and 17 can use the railcard; 16-17 Savers purchased less than a year before the holder turns 18 will only be valid until the holder's 18th birthday instead of for a full year.
 Applications must be supported by a valid form of ID, such as a passport, driving license, or national ID card, to prove the age of the applicant.

 16–25 Railcard (formerly Young Persons Railcard)

-This railcard costs £30.00, and is available to anybody between the ages of 16 and 25 (inclusive) - a person may purchase one the day before their 26th birthday and use it up to their 27th.
+This railcard costs £35.00, and is available to anybody between the ages of 16 and 25 (inclusive) - a person may purchase one the day before their 26th birthday and use it up to their 27th.
 Also, full-time students aged 26 or above may buy one.
 (In this instance, a "full-time student" is considered to be a person who studies at a "recognised educational establishment" for at least 15 hours per week and 20 weeks per year, or a person who holds an International Student Identity Card.)
+Employees of Rail Delivery Group accredited rail travel agents who pass the Certificate of Rail Agent Competency exam can claim a complimentary 16-25 Railcard without any age restrictions.

-The standard discount on the full adult fare is 34%, to the nearest £0.05; virtually all ticket types (although not season tickets) qualify for a discount.
+The standard discount on the full adult fare is 33.4% (changed from 34% in 2024), rounded down to the nearest £0.05; virtually all ticket types (although not season tickets) qualify for a discount.
 No discounts are available for accompanying children.
 In addition, a minimum fare applies before 10:00 Monday to Friday; this used to be £8.00 for a single ticket and discounted returns, and £16.00 for full-price return ticket types.
 However, from 17 May 2009 the minimum fare changed to £12 regardless of whether it was a single or a return ticket bought.
-Although most discounted tickets become available after 09:30, the minimum fare of £12 is still charged until 10:00.
 During July and August the minimum fare rule does not apply.
-Tickets issued at the minimum fare bear the wording MIN.